BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 #vi etc/mail/sendmail.cf

----+--------------------------------------------------------------------------------------------- Save: Ctrl-S, Exit: Ctrl-X Â  1|# This configuration file contains default values for sendMail function.
+---+--------------------------------------------------------------------------------------------- Save: Ctrl-S, Exit: Ctrl-X 1|# This configuration file contains default values for sendMail function.
-Â  2|# You can proivide all, some or none default values.
+  2|# You can proivide all, some or none default values.
-Â  3|
+  3|
-Â  4|# SMTP server name (also -S field of sendmail telnet command) Â  5|smtpServer Â  smtp.siol.net
+  4|# SMTP server name (also -S field of sendmail telnet command) 5|smtpServer   smtp.siol.net
-Â  6|
+  6|
-Â  7|# SMTP port (also -P field of sendmail telnet command, Â default SMTP port is 25) Â  8|smtpPort Â  Â  25
+  7|# SMTP port (also -P field of sendmail telnet command,  default SMTP port is 25) 8|smtpPort     25
-Â  9|
+  9|
-Â 10|# your user name for SMTP server (also -u field of sendmail telnet command) Â 11|userName Â  Â  yourSmtpServerUserName
+ 10|# your user name for SMTP server (also -u field of sendmail telnet command) 11|userName     yourSmtpServerUserName
-Â 12|
+ 12|
-Â 13|# your password for SMTP server (also -p field of sendmail telnet command) Â 14|password Â  Â  yourSmtpServerPassword
+ 13|# your password for SMTP server (also -p field of sendmail telnet command) 14|password     yourSmtpServerPassword
-Â 15|
+ 15|
-Â 16|# From field of SMTP protocol usually contains your email address (also -f field of sendmail telnet command) Â 17|from Â  Â  Â  Â  "My ESP32 Server"<my.name@somewhere.net>
+ 16|# From field of SMTP protocol usually contains your email address (also -f field of sendmail telnet command) 17|from         "My ESP32 Server"<my.name@somewhere.net>
-Â 18|
+ 18|
-Â 19|# To field of SMTP protocol (also -t field of sendmail telnet command) Â 20|to Â  Â  Â  Â  Â  "me"<my.name@somewhere.net>, "other"<someone.else@somewhere.com>
+ 19|# To field of SMTP protocol (also -t field of sendmail telnet command) 20|to           "me"<my.name@somewhere.net>, "other"<someone.else@somewhere.com>
-Â 21|
+ 21|
-Â 22|# Subject field of SMTP profocol (also -s field of sendmail telnet command) Â 23|subject Â  Â  Â Test
+ 22|# Subject field of SMTP profocol (also -s field of sendmail telnet command) 23|subject      Test
-Â 24|
+ 24|
-Â 25|# message body text (also -m field of sendmail telnet command) Â 26|message Â  Â  Â This is just a test message.
+ 25|# message body text (also -m field of sendmail telnet command) 26|message      This is just a test message.
-Â 27|
+ 27|
 ---+-------------------------------------------------------------------------------------------------------------------------
 ```